 - The better aerobic fitness the greater fat combustion at a given work intensity.

 Let’s assume that, you run with an intensity of 70 % of VO2 max.
 (Maximum Oxygen uptake) If you are top-trained, you will be able to run for 2 – 3 hours before the glycogen stores are empty.
 When the glycogen depots become nearly empty, the combustion in the muscles switching over to fat combustion.
-When it comes to long-distance race as a marathon, this phenomenon is called” hitting the wall”.
+When it comes to long-distance races as a marathon, this phenomenon is called” hitting the wall”.

 With regular marathon training, you train your body to “burn fat”.
-The body’s general metabolic-chemistry changes too, mainly through the production of fat-degrading enzymes, which increases a lot.
+The body’s general metabolic chemistry changes too, mainly through the production of fat-degrading enzymes, which increases a lot.
 There is also an increase in the growth hormone somatotropin, which increases the fat combustion while it inhibits the combustion of glycogen.

-On a daily basis, you can optimize glycogen anabolism by paying attention to three factors:
+Daily, you can optimize glycogen anabolism by paying attention to three factors:

 - The time of the day, you intake carbohydrates